l-lin/angular-datatables/README.md

 ----------------

 * This module does not support multiple datatables in the same page (YET)!
 You can do it, but expect some side effects!
-* Each time a datatable is rendered, a message is sent to the parent scopes with the id of the table.
+* Each time a datatable is rendered, a message is sent to the parent scopes with the id of the table and the DataTable itself.

 For instance, for the given dataTable: